alexconst/alexconst.github.io/_drafts/ansible.md

 - `shell`: execute a command via the shell.

-The last concept to be aware are *roles*.
+There are two other concepts that one should know about.
+The first it that playbooks can `include` other playbooks.
+And the other one is the concept of `roles`.
 Roles are a collection of *playbooks* that act as reusable building blocks.
-A file structure of a role can look something like this:
+The file structure of a role can look something like this:
 ```bash
 lamp_haproxy/roles/nagios
 ├── files